 There are several transition opportunities available.
 Children starting their school journey by joining Nursery can visit both with and without their Parents/Carers the term prior to them enrolling.
-Vital information is shared during these initial visits and parents/carers will be given the opportunity to have any questions answered.
-Transition into Nursery from private settings are made seamless by liaising about children's interests, abilities and individual needs and organised by the Reception teacher.
+Vital information is shared during these initial visits and parents/ carers will be given the opportunity to have any questions answered.
+Transition into Nursery from private settings are made seamless by liaising about children's interests, abilities and individual needs and organised by the EYFS Leader.

-The second transition that occurs during the Early Years is from Nursery to Reception.
-Children's needs when moving from part time to full time is managed successfully by clear communication within the EYFS team and is overseen by the EYFS Leader.
-Parents new to school are invited to visit prior to their child attending to meet staff informally and discuss key information including the school ethos, the curriculum, expectations and learning journeys.
+The second transition that occurs during the Early Years is from Nursery to Reception, children's needs when moving from part time to full time is managed successfully by clear communication within the EYFS team and is overseen by the EYFS Leader.
+Parents new to school are invited to attend a transition meeting during the term prior to their child attending to provide them with key information including the school ethos, the curriculum, expectations and learning journeys and an opportunity to meet the EYFS team.

-There are internal transition meetings during the summer term between the Nursery Teacher and the new class teacher in Reception, allowing information about each child's development to be shared and have the opportunity to pass on any other important information about each child (e.g. medical, SEND, EAL, etc.)
+There are internal transition meetings during the summer term between the Nursery Teacher and the new class teacher in Reception, allowing information about each child's development to be shared and have the opportunity pass on any other important information about each child (e.g. medical, SEND, EAL, etc.)

-The third and final transition is between Reception and Year 1.
+The third and final transition is that between Reception and Year 1.
 During this transition the children attend planned transition sessions in which the children are hooked into their new project and have an opportunity to spend more time with their new class teacher.
 We also ensure that Reception teachers and Year 1 teachers meet to inform the child's new teacher about each child's level of development, ELG achievement and any other information about each child (e.g. medical, SEND, EAL, etc.)